-I am an econometrician specializing in causal inference, particularly with the synthetic control method and difference-in-differences.
+I am an econometrician specializing in causal inference, particularly with the synthetic control method.
 My current work focuses on high-dimensional data and machine learning methods for treatment effect estimation.
 If causal inference is your thing, check out the software I develop for Stata and Python.
+Check out my blog, ā€œPolicy Analysis, Data Science, and Causal Inferenceā€.
+Here I discuss causal inference, econometrics, and other data science topics for policy analysts.
 I am also an active contributor to the Statalist forum.
 Here’s my vita.
-If you’d like to talk with me about my work, my consulting services, or anything else that’s of interest, you may always reach out to me!

 • Email: jgreathouse3[at]student[dot]gsu[dot]edu